doordeck/doordeck-sdk-swift/README.md

 ## Step 1
-Import doordeck-sdk-swift into your project.
-I would suggest adding it in a separate folder.
+Import [doordeck-sdk-swift](https://github.com/doordeck/doordeck-sdk-swift/tree/master/doordeck-sdk-swift) into your project.
+I would suggest adding this to a separate folder, within your project.

 ## Step 2
 Add the following pods to your project